mikea/jquantlib/jquantlib/README.txt

 below, suposing JQuantLib was checked out into ~/workspace/jquantlib :

     cd ~/workspace/jquantlib
-    mvn clean compile package -Ddebug
+    mvn clean package -Drevision=unchecked

-The define "debug" tells Maven2 to ignore possible differences between your local working copy and the SVN repository.
+The define "revision=unchecked" tells Maven2 to ignore possible differences between your local working copy and the SVN repository.
 This is, in general, what you need to do when you are developing.